Full House

 Full House is an American television sitcom created by Jeff Franklin for ABC.
-The show is about widowed father Danny Tanner who enlists his brother-in-law Jesse Katsopolis and childhood best friend Joey Gladstone to help raise his three daughters, eldest D.J., middle child Stephanie and youngest Michelle in his San Francisco home.
-It aired from September 22, 1987, to May 23, 1995, broadcasting eight seasons and 192 episodes.
+The show is about the recently widowed father Danny Tanner who enlists his brother-in-law Jesse Katsopolis and childhood best friend Joey Gladstone to help raise his three daughters, D.J., Stephanie, and Michelle, in his San Francisco home.
+It originally aired from September 22, 1987, to May 23, 1995, with a total of eight seasons consisting of 192 episodes.

-While never a critical favorite, the series was consistently in the Nielsen Top 30 (from season two onward) and continues to gain even more popularity in syndicated reruns, and is also aired internationally.
+While never a critical success, the series was consistently in the Nielsen Top 30 (from season two onward) and continues to have an audience in syndicated reruns, and is also aired internationally.
 One of the producers, Dennis Rinsler, called the show "The Brady Bunch of the 1990s".
 For actor Dave Coulier, the show represented a "G-rated dysfunctional family".

-A sequel series, Fuller House, premiered on Netflix on February 26, 2016 and ran for five seasons, concluding on June 2, 2020.
+A sequel series, Fuller House, premiered on Netflix in February 2016 and ran for five seasons, concluding in June 2020.

-Premise
+Plot

-After the death of his wife Pam, sports anchor Danny Tanner recruits his brother-in-law (Pam's younger brother) Jesse, a rock musician, and his best friend since childhood, Joey, who works as a stand-up comedian, to help raise his three young daughters—DJ, Stephanie and Michelle.
+After the death of his wife Pam, sports anchor Danny Tanner recruits his rock musician brother-in-law (Pam's younger brother), Jesse Katsopolis, and stand-up comedian Joey Gladstone, his best friend since childhood, to help raise his three young daughters in San Francisco—D.J., Stephanie, and Michelle.
 Over time, the three men, as well as the girls, bond and become closer to one another.